 - optional: toasted slivered almonds for topping

-- Heat the butter in a non-stick pan over medium-heat.
-Once melted, add the diced apples and sauté for 5-7 minutes, or until apples are tender and slightly golden brown.
+- Heat the butter in a non-stick pan over medium heat.
+Once melted, add the diced apples and sauté for 5-7 minutes, or until the apples are tender and slightly golden brown.
 In the meantime, prepare the oatmeal.